 Immunotherapy.
 Treatments that help the body's immune system fight lymphoma and other diseases.
-Some types of immunotherapy are monoclonal antibody therapy, radioimmunotherapy and vaccines.
+Some types of immunotherapy are monoclonal antibody therapy, radioimmunotherapy, chimeric antigen receptor (CAR) T-cell therapy and vaccines.

 Lymph node.
 Small bean-shaped structure that contains a large number of lymphocytes (white blood cells).
-They are a part of the body's immune system.
+Lymph nodes are a part of the body's immune system.
 There are about 600 lymph nodes in the body.